micmejia/bible-dump/AMPC/1 Timothy/1 Tim 3.md

 And great _and_ important _and_ weighty, we confess, is the hidden truth (the mystic secret) of godliness.
-He [[^b]God] was made visible in human flesh, justified _and_ vindicated in the [Holy] Spirit, was seen by angels, preached among the nations, believed on in the world, [and] taken up in glory.
+He [God] was made visible in human flesh, justified _and_ vindicated in the [Holy] Spirit, was seen by angels, preached among the nations, believed on in the world, [and] taken up in glory.